 When nothing but the absolute best will do, you get a Valve Index.
 When Valve announced the Index, it blew the minds of VR enthusiasts everywhere.
 From its incredibly comfortable design to the super-high refresh rate display, the finger-tracking controllers, and even the unparalleled built-in speakers, the Valve Index is just about everything a PC gamer could want in a VR headset.

-Part and parcel to the Valve Index experience are the controllers, which are unmatched in terms of precision and realism in the virtual world.
+Part and parcel of the Valve Index experience are the controllers, which are unmatched in terms of precision and realism in the virtual world.
 Valve's controllers don't just offer a wide range of buttons and movement inputs, but they also can precisely track your fingers and the movements of your hands.
 You can even let go of the controllers completely and they won't go anywhere thanks to an ingenious handstrap design.

 With this design in tow, the Valve Index can provide gamers with unparalleled immersion as they pick up crowbars in games like Boneworks, or explore the deeply interactive world of Half-Life: Alyx.
 Being able to actually feel like you're grabbing or picking up things in the virtual world helps deliver an experience you simply won't find anywhere else.

 Valve utilizes the SteamVR tracking system, which is the most precise tracking system on the market and features compatibility with dozens of accessories.
 It still requires external sensors to be installed in the room, however.
 You'll also still be plugged into a PC (preferably a powerful one to take full advantage of the Index's specs).

 The Valve Index headset is among the single-most comfortable pieces of hardware on the market, with intelligently-designed headstraps that help balance weight and alleviate the strain that other headstrap designs can leave.
 It's even got the industry's best built-in headphones which, interestingly enough, hover just over your ears and provide an impressive range of sound and volume.